 Photo via Flickr user Ron Cogswell

 –Following a backlash from 12 black law students, Washington and Lee University in Lexington, Virginia, has agreed to remove replica Confederate flags from their campus.
 The flags were replicas of original Confederate flags in the campus's Lee Chapal, which also contains a statue of General Robert E. Lee.
-The group of 12, called the Committee, also demanded the school apologise for its role in the institution of slavery and condemn General Lee.
+The group of 12, called the Committee, also demanded the school apologize for its role in the institution of slavery and condemn General Lee.

 The old "heritage, not hate" argument reared its head again, when the school's paper published an editorial which called the notion of the school's display of the flag being an endorsement of slavery "ludicrous."
-I realise that there are people who hold up the secession of the southern states as a symbol of the fight for states' rights, but the right those states were fighting for was slavery and racial prejudice.
+I realize that there are people who hold up the secession of the southern states as a symbol of the fight for states' rights, but the right those states were fighting for was slavery and racial prejudice.
 Understanding and respecting history is admirable, but I find it very hard to justify this particular usage of the flag.
-The whole point of the statue and the flag is to lionise a man and a movement that supported an objectionable practice.
+The whole point of the statue and the flag is to lionize a man and a movement that supported an objectionable practice.
 Having the flag and the statue is, in fact, a sign that the school wants to honor those who endorsed a practice that hopefully, we all find objectionable.
 7

 –Just Add a Kid, a novelty shirt company, got "put on blast," as the kids say, for the above display which features a cardboard cutout of a black child wearing a monkey t-shirt.
 The company quickly issued a statement claiming a "mix-up" after the photo started getting shared around the internet.
 Granted, not every sales clerk at a novelty t-shirt store is aware of racial sensitivity.
 Perhaps the clerk just thought, "hey, black kids are cute and so are monkeys!
 Let's put 'em together!"
 By the way, does this mean I'll get in trouble when I refer to my young son as a "little monkey" in front of his friends?
 He loves bananas and lives in the jungle, so what's the problem?
 8